vassilych/cscs-debugger/README.md

 # CSCS Extension for Visual Studio Code

-A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) with rich support for the CSCS (Customized Scripting in C#).
-The CSCS language has been described in [CODE Magazine](http://www.codemag.com/Article/1607081), [MSDN Magazine](https://msdn.microsoft.com/en-us/magazine/mt632273.aspx), and in [this Syncfusion E-book](https://www.syncfusion.com/resources/techportal/details/ebooks/implementing-a-custom-language).
+A [Visual Studio Code](https://code.visualstudio.com/) [extension](https://marketplace.visualstudio.com/VSCode) with rich support for CSCS (Customized Scripting in C#).
+The CSCS scripting language has been described in [CODE Magazine](http://www.codemag.com/Article/1607081), [MSDN Magazine](https://msdn.microsoft.com/en-us/magazine/mt632273.aspx), and in [this Syncfusion E-book](https://www.syncfusion.com/resources/techportal/details/ebooks/implementing-a-custom-language).

 You can also use CSCS for cross-platform mobile develpment with Xamarin.
 See [CODE Magazine](http://www.codemag.com/article/1711081) and [MSDN Magazine](https://msdn.microsoft.com/en-us/magazine/mt829272).
-A Syncfusion E-book is coming up sometime in Sommer 2018.
+Stay tuned for a Syncfusion E-book "Native Mobile Apps in a Functional Scripting Language Succinctly" coming up in Summer 2018.

-This extention contains CSCS code syntax highlighting and supports debugging (including step-in, step-out, breakpoints, etc.)
+This extention contains the CSCS syntax highlighting and supports debugging (including step-in, step-out, breakpoints, call stack, exceptions, etc.)

 ## Quick start